Procurement Guide

 Embroidered Patches as Cost-Effective Alternative

 Embroidered patches offer departments significant cost savings while maintaining professional appearance.
-Many agencies use hybrid approaches—metal badges for chest authority identification, patches for shoulder placement—reducing uniform costs 40-60% without sacrificing visual authority.
+Many agencies use hybrid approaches—metal die-struck law enforcement badgess for chest authority identification, patches for shoulder placement—reducing uniform costs 40-60% without sacrificing visual authority.

 Patch options include T15-A3B police designs.
-Comprehensive patch guidance available through our custom patches guide covering design, materials, and application methods.
+Comprehensive patch guidance available through our custom law enforcement patches guide covering design, materials, and application methods.

-Hybrid approach example: A 50-officer department ordering all metal badges spends $10,250 (at $205/uniform with chest badge + shoulder badges).
+Hybrid approach example: A 50-officer department ordering all metal die-struck law enforcement badgess spends $10,250 (at $205/uniform with chest badge + shoulder badges).
 The same department using metal chest badges ($85) plus embroidered shoulder patches ($15 each) spends $5,750—saving $4,500 annually (44% reduction) while maintaining professional appearance and authority communication.

 Production Timeline & Delivery Expectations